Bayesian Image Analysis in Fourier Space: Introduction

-There is considerable literature on methods for representing processes in terms of basis set representations, see e.g., the field of functional analysis~\citep{james2005functional,ramsay2002applied,morris2014functional}.
-Both Fourier and wavelet space basis sets can be used for functional analysis (including approaches with a Bayesian emphasis)~\citep{chipman1997adaptive,abramovich1998wavelet,leporini2001bayesian,johnstone2005empirical,ray2006functional,nadarajah2007bkf,christmas2014bayesian}.
-However, these basis function approaches have mostly focused on using either simple priors based on L1/L2 regularization functions, and/or coefficient thresholding in the transformed space of the basis set; the aim being to shrink or get rid of the majority of coefficients.
+There is considerable literature on methods for representing processes in terms of basis set representations, see e.g., in the field of functional analysis~\citep{morris2014functional}.
 Fourier/wavelet basis set shrinkage/thresholding based methods have seen multiple applications to the field of image analysis (including from a Bayesian perspective through L1/L2 regularization).
-In particular, methods for image processing have been developed using Fourier, wavelet and other bases sets~\citep{olshausen1996emergence,donoho1999combined,buccigrossi1999image,figueiredo1999bayesian,donoho2002beamlets,Chang2000adaptive,portilla2003image,candes2004new,levin2007image,levin2007user,pavlicova2008detecting,vijay2012image,li2014bayesian}.
-By using an appropriate basis set, the sparse representation in that space is expected to generate processed images with certain characteristics.
-For example, sparse Fourier or wavelet representations can lead to noise reduction back in image space.
-(The intuition here is that removed coefficients with a small contribution to the overall signal are considered to be more likely dominated by noise.)
-However, in contrast to the Bayesian image analysis in the Fourier space approach that we develop here, there is no explicit \emph{a~priori} model for expected structure in the true image, other than that the true image might be well represented by a small subset of the basis functions.
-The BIFS paradigm provides a comprehensive approach to characterizing image priors by modeling specific priors at all Fourier space locations.
+In particular, methods for image processing have been developed using Fourier, wavelet and other bases sets e.g.,~\cite{donoho2002beamlets,Chang2000adaptive,levin2007user,pavlicova2008detecting,li2014bayesian}.
+The sparse representation in the transformed space, e.g. Fourier, leads to noise reduction back in image space.
+However, in contrast to the BIFS approach that we develop here, there is no explicit \emph{a~priori} model for expected structure in the true image, other than that the true image might be well represented by a small subset of the basis functions.
+The BIFS paradigm presented here provides a comprehensive approach to characterizing image priors by modeling specific priors at all Fourier space locations.

 Fourier representations of Gaussian Markov random fields (GMRFs) have been used in order to generate fast simulations when the GMRF neighborhood structure can be represented by a block-circulant matrix, i.e. such that the GMRF can be considered as wrapped on a 2D torus:~see~Ch.~2.6 of~\citet{rue2005gaussian}.
 We will explore the relationship between this Fourier space representation and a special case of the Bayesian image analysis in Fourier space approach we are proposing in Section~\ref{MRImatch}.